-Detachable saddlebags, you are getting a harness and a backpack!
+- Detachable saddlebags, you are getting a harness and a human backpack!

-Lots of different compartments.
+- Lots of different compartments.
 Big enough to fit enough supplies for a multi-day backpacking trip.
-Just be careful what you decide to put inside.
-If it's raining or you have a pup that loves to dip in the water, know that the pack is not waterproof.
+Just be careful what you decide to put inside the color options saddle bag dog pack ruffwear approach pack weight.
+If it's raining or you have a pup that loves to dip in the water, know that the pack of 25 pounds jack russell terriers is not waterproof.

-Extremely durable material can hold up to running through bushes and trees.
+- Extremely durable material can hold up to running dog carrier backpacks through bushes and trees.

-- The padded handle is thick and secured with reinforced stitching for guiding your dog or quick grabs.
+- The padded handle is thick and secured great choice right size with reinforced stitching for guiding your dog or quick grabs.

 Price - $$$

-This is a pricey option, but it's the best choice for serious adventure enthusiasts.
+This is a pricey option, but it's the best overall dog needs choice for serious adventure enthusiasts.
 If you are looking for a backpack that has it all, then the Palisades is well worth the money.